 such esteemed journals as Journal

-of Nursing Education and Nurse Educator,
+of Nursing Education, Nurse Educator,

-and practicing at area hospitals and
+and Journal of Professional Nursing and practicing at area hospitals and

 clinics.
 They also lend their expertise